revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 - Employees contain employee name as key and manager name as value
 - A `HashSet` is created with all the employee names
-- From the hash set all the manager names are removed by get the manager names from `Employee.values()`.
+- From the hash set, all the manager names are removed by getting the manager names from `Employee.values()`.
 - `removeAll()` method deletes all the values from the list that are present in a specific collection.